 Do you aspire to work for a specific company but have noticed a lack of appealing vacancies on their career page?
 One effective approach is a letter of interest, also known as a cold cover letter, which expresses your desire to work for them.
 Below, we demonstrate how to do this effectively.
 In all of these situations, there are fundamental considerations when composing your letter, such as:

 What types of information should a good motivation letter contain?

-How do you structure an application letter?
+How should you structure an application letter?

 A motivation letter should explain why you think you are the right person for the job or want to work at the company.
 In a motivation letter, you're trying to convince the reader why they should hire you.

-An application letter asks an employer to look at your CV and consider you for a specific role.
+An application letter asks an employer to review your CV and consider you for a specific role.
 A motivation letter has the same function, but the application letter allows you to go into more detail about the contents of your CV.
 However, it doesn't explain your motivation or why you would like to apply for a particular role.

 The main difference is the intention behind writing it.
 A motivation letter emphasises why you're applying for the job, whereas an application letter explains what you have to offer.
 A motivation letter is often an application letter, but an application letter isn't necessarily a motivation letter, so people often write something that combines elements of both.
 This strategy is a great choice, too, because it allows you to give your letter more substance.

-Always research the company you're applying by gathering as much information as possible.
+Always research the company you're applying to by gathering as much information as possible.
 Use relevant information from your search in your motivation letter.
 It shows that you went above and beyond to customise your letter.

 If you mention your achievements or results, try to support them with evidence and facts.
 Saying you have achieved good results without providing the details and context fails to demonstrate your true value.